Kuwait cancels parliament session after government no show

-KUWAIT (Reuters) - A meeting of Kuwait’s parliament was cancelled on Wednesday when the cabinet boycotted the session after a row over plans by opposition lawmakers to quiz the embattled finance minister.
+KUWAIT (Reuters) - A meeting of Kuwait’s parliament was cancelled on Wednesday after the cabinet failed to show up after a row over plans by opposition lawmakers to quiz the embattled finance minister.

-Local media and analysts say Finance Minister Mustapha al-Shamali may step down rather than face a vote of no confidence and risk triggering a deeper political crisis.
+Local media and analysts say Finance Minister Mustapha al-Shamali may step down rather than face a vote of no confidence or risk triggering a deeper political crisis.

-The minister was not available for comment on Wednesday when contacted by telephone, but a senior government official said Shamali would go through with the questioning session.
+The minister was not immediately available for comment on Wednesday when contacted by telephone.

-“Finance Minister Mustapha al-Shamali will not resign before stepping up to be interrogated,” Information Minister Sheikh Mohammad al-Mubarak Al-Sabah said in comments carried online by al-Rai newspaper.

 Opposition lawmakers want to quiz Shamali over alleged financial irregularities in departments he oversees.
-Shamali has repeatedly rejected the accusations but said he was willing to be face questions according to parliamentary rules.
+Shamali has repeatedly rejected the accusations but said he is willing to be face questions according to parliamentary rules.

+“I have expressed my readiness to discuss the two grilling motions separately,” he said in a statement carried on state news agency KUNA.

+Kuwait’s information minister last week dismissed media reports that Shamali would resign.

 “This is a political show.
 If he goes through one ”grilling“ session, I think he will resign afterwards because it is almost certain he cannot win a confidence vote,” said Ghanim al-Najjar, political science professor at Kuwait University.